Nights-Software/ns-docs/resources/nightShifts.md

 1. Open /config/config.lua in VS Code.
 To read this file we recommend Visual Studio Code: [Download VS Code](https://code.visualstudio.com/download).

-1. Once you've downloaded Visual Studio Code, open the file (or folder) with it to read it's contents, like config/config.lua | client/c_functions.lua | server/server.lua.
+1. Once you've downloaded Visual Studio Code, open the file (or folder) with it to read it's contents, like config/config.lua, client/c_functions.lua, server/server.lua.

 1. When configuring the resource you will see that each line has explanation behind it.
 During the process of configuring and testing what you've configured you'll figure out what things are for.
 Every variable is named so that you can relate to what you are editing.

 1. Keep eye out for notes!
 On some parts we provide warnings on what you should not edit, add or remove.
 Read it all to understand it.

-## Editing c_functions.lua / s_functions.lua (Developers only)
+## Editing c_functions.lua / s_functions.lua

 Are you not familiar with code?
-Then skip this section.
+Then skip this section or take on the challenge!

-1. We have provided 2 open script files containing functions you can edit to your desire.
+We have provided 2 open script files containing functions you can edit to your desire.
 Feel free to take a look.

-## Editing styling

-You can edit some styling in NUI/styles.css.
-It is not recommended if you don't know what you're doing.
-It wasn't specifically made to be edited, but if you're handy you'll find your way!

-## Exports (Developers only)
+## Exports

 GetUserShiftData is used to get all the data related to their shift stored clientside for the given players' server ID.
-Print out the result to see what keys and values you get to use.
+It will auto-print out the result to see what keys and values you get to use.
 ```lua
     local src = source
     local shiftDataResults = exports['night_shifts']:GetUserShiftData(src)